sourcecred/docs/docs/beta/our-calls.md

 ## Weekly Update

-**What:** Community members share updates about each major portion of the project as well as potential opportunities to help.
-This is a weekly call aimed primarily at contributors, people who want to contribute, and anyone who wants to learn about latest work being done in SourceCred.
+**What:** The Weekly Update is a space for community members to share updates about their work on the project as well as potential opportunities to help.
 This call gives contributors the opportunity to see the bigger picture and align their actions and priorities with the overall goals of the project.
 It also gives contributors a chance to get feedback and assistance on larger goals or changes.
 It helps grow a sense of connection and shared goals across different portions of SourceCred.

 **Perfect for** participants who are actively contributing to SourceCred, as well as anyone who would like to be in-tune with the larger picture.